Sign up now for classes beginning in March and April.

 The classes are tailored to address your strengths and weaknesses.
 Areas you need to improve on will be addressed and areas you've already mastered will be skipped.

-Yes, if you are still not ready to take and pass the GED exam at the end of the 12-week studying sessions, and you have met the terms of your contract, you will be given preferential registration privileges for each subsequent session.
+Yes, if you are still not ready to take and pass the HSE exams at the end of the 12-week studying sessions, and you have met the terms of your contract, you will be given preferential registration privileges for each subsequent session.

-Both morning and evening classes meet at the TMCC Meadowood Center, 5270 Neil Road, Reno.
+Classes meet Monday through Thursday, and are offered mornings, afternoons, and evenings.
+All classes meet at the TMCC Meadowood Center, 5270 Neil Road, Reno.